wagerfield/onno/docs/features.md

 ### `props` keys as an array

-Styled System's [`style`][styled-system-api-style] function allows you to provide both a `prop` key and optional `alias` key for the render function to map values from.
-Onno takes this one step further by consolidating these two option keys into a `propsKeys` array which allows you to specify as many aliases as you like while also enforcing an order of precedence for them.
+Styled System's [`style`][styled-system-api-style] function allows you to specify both a `prop` key and optional `alias` for the render function to map values from.
+Onno takes this one step further by consolidating these two options into a `propsKeys` array which allows you to specify as many aliases as you like, while also enforcing an order of precedence for them.
 For example:

 ```jsx
 import styled from "styled-system"